 IHG is one of the world’s leading hotel companies, with 4,700 hotels and almost 700,000 rooms in 100 countries around the world.
-Located in the heart of San Francisco, the InterContinental San Francisco (ICSF) and InterContinental Mark Hopkins are celebrated luxury hotels that prioritize sustainability and efficiency.
+Located in the heart of San Francisco, the InterContinental San Francisco (ICSF) is a celebrated luxury hotel that prioritizes sustainability and efficiency.

 The hotel relies on energy-intensive systems including HVAC, elevators, and laundry equipment to meet guest needs.
 When running simultaneously, these systems produce large energy spikes that can dramatically increase monthly utility bills.
 Prior to installing Stem’s system, demand charges amounted to 30-40% of electricity costs.
 Extensive energy efficiency measures could not address the hotel’s rising peak demand charges.